Map data visualization at global scale

 Exert full control over your maps

-Our on-premise data allows you to group points and polygons to form custom areas on a map easily.
+Our self-hosted data allows you to group points and polygons to form custom areas on a map easily.
 It's particularly interesting for territory mapping purposes.

 GeoPostcodes-Boundaries rich attributes